-• Review the types of U.S. products that can be readily targeted at the high end food service sector.
-Consider the price competitiveness of U.S. products compared to local and other imported products.

-• Gain a full understanding of the purchasing needs and purchasing criteria of local users in order to closely meet their expectations.
-Again, Halal certification is essential.

-• Be aware of peak purchasing seasons (Chinese New Year, Ramadan, End-of-Year Holidays).
+- Review the types of U.S. products that can be readily targeted at the high end food service sector.
+Consider price competitiveness of U.S. products compared to local and other imported products. - Gain a full understanding of the purchasing needs and purchasing criteria of local users in order to closely meet their expectations.
+Again, Halal certification is essential. - Be aware of peak purchasing seasons (Chinese New Year, Ramadan, End-of-Year Holidays).

-- Develop links with local importers that target key hotels, high end restaurants and major caterers that demand imported food and beverages. - Improve local users' and importers' awareness of, and knowledge about, U.S. food, drinks and cuisine by showcasing to the high end food service sector what the U.S. exporters have to offer in terms of food ingredients and drinks for use in the various high end food service channels. - Conduct U.S. food and beverage promotions with hotel restaurants and high end restaurants, particularly during festivals and other peak seasons.

-• Provide technical assistance (e.g. chef training or product formulation) to end-users.

-• Collaborate and communicate with local importer to ensure that all certificates and import permits are obtained.
+- Develop links with local importers that target key hotels, high end restaurants and major caterers that demand imported food and beverages. - Improve local users' and importers' awareness of, and knowledge about, U.S. food, drinks and cuisine by showcasing to the high end food service sector what exporters of food ingredients and drinks for use in high end food service channels have to offer. - Conduct U.S. food and beverage promotions with hotel restaurants and high end restaurants, particularly during festivals and other peak seasons. - Provide technical assistance (e.g. chef training or product formulation) to end-users. - Collaborate and communicate with local importer to ensure that all certificates and import permits are obtained.